 - $32,000 if you’re married filing jointly,

-- $0 if you’re married filing separately and lived with your spouse at any time during the tax year.
+- $0 if you’re married filing separately and living with your spouse at any time during the tax year.

 This means that if you’re married and file a joint return, you can report a combined income of up to $32,000 before you’d have to pay taxes on Social Security disability benefits.
 There are two different tax rates the IRS can apply, based on how much income you report and your filing status.